-5 RD-Approved Ways To Make Your Thanksgiving A Little Healthier
+5 RD-Approved Ways To Make Your Holiday Meals A Little Healthier

 You don't have to deprive yourself to be healthy, though.
 You can (and should!) allow yourself indulgences; just be mindful that they are comprised of foods that support your wellness goals.
 As a functional medicine dietitian, I use a food-as-medicine approach, equally valuing the removal of processed, inflammatory, and hormone- and gut-disturbing foods, as well as the addition of whole therapeutic foods with unique nutritional compounds.

-So, this Thanksgiving, let's focus on what we can add to the table rather than take away.
+So, this holiday season, let's focus on what we can add to the table rather than take away.
 Here are my top five ways to boost nutrient density and get the most out of your holiday spread:

 1. Get in your greens.

-Now, greens may not be the first thing that comes to mind on Thanksgiving, but hear me out.
+Now, greens may not be the first thing that comes to mind during the holidays, but hear me out.
 Adding leafy greens to your menu will provide volume and fiber to support satiety at a lower caloric density.
 Plus, many dark, leafy, winter greens provide a powerhouse of minerals and B vitamins to support a mellow mood.

 Consuming leafy greens provides a palette of possibilities.
 They pair well with many other health-supporting foods like a dressing of lemon, garlic, and olive oil, or braised in bone broth and apple cider vinegar.
 Both raw and cooked greens stimulate bile flow in the liver and gallbladder to aid in digestive function and detoxification, welcome support at a classic time of overindulgence.